kaikyMoura/Search-algorithms/README.md

 ---

-## 📚 About Uninformed Search Algorithms
+## 📚 About Search Algorithms

+Search algorithms explore a problem space to find a path from a start state to a goal state.
+They are divided into two main types: uninformed (blind) and informed (heuristic) search algorithms.

+### Uninformed Search Algorithms
-Uninformed search algorithms (also called blind search algorithms) explore a problem space without any additional information about the goal's location.
-They systematically traverse the search space to find a solution but do not use heuristics or domain-specific knowledge.
+Uninformed search algorithms explore the search space without any knowledge about the goal beyond the problem definition.
+They do not use heuristics.

-### Implemented algorithms:
+Implemented algorithms:

 - **Depth-First Search (DFS)**
   Explores as far as possible along one branch before backtracking.
 It's memory-efficient but may not find the optimal solution.